andreazammarchi3/intelligent-briscola/README.md

 # Intelligent Briscola 🎴🃏

 **Intelligent Briscola**: The classic Italian card game reimagined!
 Now you can challenge yourself against bots with varying levels of intelligence.
 Whether you're looking for a casual game or a strategic battle, Intelligent Briscola offers it all.
-Play against our sophisticated AI and see if you can outsmart it! 🤖✨
+Play against a sophisticated AI and see if you can outsmart it! 🤖✨

 ## Features 🌟